Kevinpgalligan/ka/README.md

 ```

 ### Configuration
 Ka can be configured through a config file at `${YOUR_HOME_DIR}/.config/ka/config`.
-All available properties are shown below with their default values. `precision` determines the floating point precision; the other properties determine various characteristics of the GUI like its dimensions and keyboard shortcuts.
+All available properties are shown below with their default values.

+* `precision` determines the floating point precision.
+* Various properties determine characteristics of the GUI like its appearance and keyboard shortcuts.
+* `save-history` determines whether to save a history of commands to the history file, and can be `true` or `false`; `history-path` determines where this file is located.
+(Note: loading and saving the history fails softly, since it's non-essential).
+* `prompt` defines the interpreter prompt.
+* `base-currency` is the currency in which all cash amounts will be represented; `currency-path` will be used to look for a file containing a table of currencies and their exchange rates.

 ```
 precision=6